vcsala/xit-extended/README.md

 - `checkboxCompleted` - Checked (completed) checkbox (`[x] `)
 - `checkboxObsolete` - Obsolete checkbox (`[~] `)
 - `priority` - priority part of the description (only on open or ongoing items)
-- `dueDate` - due date part of the description (only on open or ongoing items)
+- `dueDate` - due date part of the description (only on open or ongoing items), where the due date is still in the future
+- `dueDateOverdue` - due date part of the description (only on open or ongoing items), where the due date has been already passed
 - `tag` - tags in description (only on open or ongoing items)
 - `wrongToken` - lines which cannot be parsed (they do not follow the specification)